-For circuit experts: The impedance of the speaker is about 1Ω , which is small compared to the 50- Ω output impedance of the wave generator.
-At acoustic resonance, the extra dissipation of energy by the loudspeaker increase its impedance by about 25%.
+For circuit experts: The impedance of the speaker is about $1\Omega$ , which is small compared to the 50- $\Omega$ output impedance of the wave generator.
+At acoustic resonance, the extra dissipation of energy by the loudspeaker increases its impedance by about 25%.
 This has negligible effect on the current through the speaker, but increases the voltage drop across it by 25%, which is detected by the AC voltmeter.

-As a preliminary step, turn on the oscillator at a convenient frequency ≈ 800 Hz.
-Lower the water reservoir from an upper position to one about 60 cm below, while watching the meter and listening to the sound.
-You should be able to find several positions of the water level at which resonance occurs.
+8.2.2 Specific Instructions As a preliminary step, turn on the oscillator (switch on back) and tune it to $\approx 600$ Hz.
+Start with the water reservoir (and the water level in the vertical cylinder) at the top.
+Lower the water reservoir quickly to the bottom, and then watch the meter and listen to the sound.
+You should find several positions of the water level at which resonance occurs.
 The meter reading should be near the maximum of its scale at resonance - if it goes off scale reduce the output level of the oscillator.
 You might find that a (10-20%) different frequency will give a stronger indication of resonance.
 Explore a bit.
 You are now ready to fill the cylinder with gas from one of the tanks.
 Note that the gas can be fed into the apparatus in a way to flush out the gas previously there, as follows.
 Raise the water reservoir as high as possible during flushing to facilitate this.
 Be sure to open and close the valves in an order such that the pressure in the tube is not raised above atmospheric pressure.
 Lower the water level from the top and note the approximate location of the first three resonances.
+If necessary, increase the frequency of the oscillator until at least three resonances occur as the water level falls.
 Then raise the water slowly through each resonance.
 Upward motion makes is easier to determine the level of water as you will discover on trying it both ways.
 Find the position of resonance with the maximum possible accuracy.

-Use the relation you previously derived to calculate the speed of sound from the spacing Δh between resonances and the frequency f of the audio oscillator.
+Use the relation you previously derived to calculate the speed of sound from the spacing $\Delta h$ between resonances and the frequency f of the audio oscillator.
 Tip: A good way find a resonance position is for one person to slowly raise the water level while another records the meter readings.
 The maximum can be found by graphing the meter reading vs. position.
+If you need f > 2 kHz, change the scale on the wave generator to 20 kHz.
 Also explore the resonances keeping the height h of the water constant while varying the frequency f of the oscillator.
 What is the lowest resonant frequency for the height that you have chosen?

-8.3 Density of the Gas

-Find the gas density ρ weighing a known volume of the gas at atmospheric pressure.
-Two flasks of equal volume are provided, one coated with plastic and the other clear.

-Determine the useful volume of the coated flask by filling the clear flask with water to the level of the rubber stopper in the coated flask.
-Then, measure the volume of water.

-Evacuate the coated flask with the vacuum pump.
-You can tell when this is achieved when a sharp clacking sound of the pump replaces the initial slurping sound.
+8.3 Density of the Gas Find the gas density $\rho$ weighing a known volume of the gas at atmospheric pressure.
+For this, use the transparent plastic cylinder that should be on your Lab bench.
+Compute the interior useful volume of this cylinder after measuring its inside diameter and inside height.
+Evacuate the cylinder with the vacuum pump.
+Ask you AI how to do this.
+You can tell when this is achieved when a sharp clacking sound of the pump replaces the initial slurping sound; and/or look at the pressure gauge on the cylinder.
 Weigh the evacuated flask.
-Be careful not to drop it.
-The plastic coating is to minimize hazard of breakage.

-Then fill the coated flask with gas at one atmosphere pressure, using the procedure described below, and reweigh.
+Then fill the cylinder flask with gas at $\approx$ one atmosphere pressure, and reweigh.